Open-Cascade-SAS/OCCT/dox/specification/boolean_operations/boolean_operations.md

 @subsubsection specification__boolean_11a_5_obb_1 Usage

 #### API level
-To enable/disable the usage of OBB in the operation it is necessary to call the *SetUseOBB()* method with the approriate value:
+To enable/disable the usage of OBB in the operation it is necessary to call the *SetUseOBB()* method with the appropriate value:
 ~~~~
 BOPAlgo_Builder aGF;
 //